Zero Mostel: 1950–1956: Blacklist years and HUAC testimony

-Ulysses in Nighttown and career revival
+1957–1969: Broadway stardom

 In 1957, Toby Cole, a New York theatrical agent who strongly opposed the blacklist, contacted Mostel and asked to represent him.
 Mostel agreed, and the partnership led to the revival of Mostel's career and made him a household name.
-Mostel accepted the role of Leopold Bloom in Ulysses in Nighttown, a play based on the novel Ulysses, which he had greatly admired in his youth.
-It was an Off-Off-Broadway play produced in a small Houston Street theater, but the reviews Mostel received were overwhelmingly favorable.
+He accepted the role of Leopold Bloom in Ulysses in Nighttown, a play based on the novel Ulysses, which he had greatly admired in his youth.
+It was an Off-Off-Broadway play produced in a small Houston Street theater, but the reviews he received were overwhelmingly favorable.
 Most notably, Newsweek's Jack Kroll compared him to Laurence Olivier, writing, "Something unbelievable happened.
 A fat comedian named Zero Mostel gave a performance that was even more astonishing than Olivier's".
 Mostel received the Obie award for best Off Broadway performance of the 1958–59 season.

-After the success of Ulysses, Mostel received many offers to appear in classic roles, especially abroad; however, he declined the offers because of artistic differences with the directors and the low salaries associated with the roles.
-By this time the effects of the blacklist were lessening, and in 1959 and 1961 he appeared in two episodes of TV's The Play of the Week.
+After the success of Ulysses, Mostel received many offers to appear in classic roles, especially abroad; he declined the offers because of artistic differences with the directors and the low salaries associated with the roles.
+By that time the effects of the blacklist were lessening, and in 1959 and 1961 he appeared in two episodes of TV's The Play of the Week.